About Your Bladder Surgery With a Continent Cutaneous Diversion

 Tips for managing diarrhea

-If you have diarrhea, it’s important to drink at least 8 to 10 (8-ounce) glasses of liquids every day.
+If you have diarrhea, it’s important to drink at least 8 to 10 (8-ounce) cups of liquids every day.
 Drink water and drinks with salt, such as broth and Gatorade®.
 This will help you keep from becoming dehydrated and feeling weak.

 Following the BRATY diet can also help control diarrhea.
 The BRATY diet is made up mostly of: